A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Resolution and Convergence Tests

 \section{Resolution and Convergence Tests}

 The size of the simulation box used in this work (L10N512) is 10 Mpc/h and is likely to be smaller than the typical size of \HeIII bubbles.
 As discussed in \S \ref{sec:simulation} the choice of our simulation box is motivated by the trade-off between dynamic range needed to resolve the \lya forest at \zrange{2}{4} and the large thermal parameter space to probe.
 However, it is important to demonstrate the sufficient convergence of our simulation by comparing the properties of the \lya forest from this work with that from a range of simulations in which box sizes and particle numbers are varied.
-We illustrate the convergence of our simulation in \figref{fig:resolution-study}.
+We illustrate the convergence of our simulation in \figref{fig:resolution-study-resolution} to \ref{fig:resolution-study-box-size-high-z}.
 We compare the FPDF, FPS, curvature PDF, wavelet PDF, BPDF and CDDF statistics from our model with that from the Sherwood simulation suite \citet{bolton2017} at \zrange{2.9}{3.1}.
 For a fair comparison we chose thermal parameter $T_0,\gamma$ consistent with that from the Sherwood simulations.
-For the models shown in \figref{fig:resolution-study}, we post-process the simulated spectra to match the observed properties of our sample at \zrange{2.9}{3.1}.
+For the models shown in \figref{fig:resolution-study-resolution} and \ref{fig:resolution-study-box-size}, we post-process the simulated spectra to match the observed properties of our sample at \zrange{2.9}{3.1}.
 Note that the initial conditions of the density field used for the L10N512 simulation in this work is different from those used in the \sherwood simulation suite.
-When we rescale the optical depth to match the mean flux, we find that the amount of rescaling required is very similar in all the models. \figref{fig:resolution-study} shows a good agreement between our model statistics with that from the L10N512 Sherwood simulation suggesting that our method of varying the thermal history is consistent with the self-consistent \gthree simulation.
-The slight mismatch between our \lya forest statistics with that from the \sherwood simulation suite is compensated by the ability of our method to probe the large thermal parameter space which would be computationally expensive for simulations with larger dynamic range/particle numbers.
-Even though we see differences in residuals for many statistics (especially wavelet and curvature PDF), we show in \S \ref{subsec:T0-gamma-recovery-sherwood} that the thermal parameters are recovered within $1\sigma$ statistical uncertainty. \figref{fig:resolution-study} also illustrates that the statistics are converged with regard to box sizes.
+When we rescale the optical depth to match the mean flux, we find that the amount of rescaling required is very similar in all the models. \figref{fig:resolution-study-resolution} to \ref{fig:resolution-study-box-size-high-z} shows a good agreement between our model statistics with that from the L10N512 Sherwood simulation suggesting that our method of varying the thermal history is consistent with the self-consistent \gthree simulation.
+The slight mismatch between our \lya forest statistics and that from the \sherwood simulation suite are primarily due to \citecode and not due to differences in initial conditions or the UVB models used.
+In \citet{gaikwad2018}, we have shown this explictly by comparing the \lya forest statistics from spectra post-processed with \citecode and those from self-consistent simulations for the same initial condition and UVB model.
+However, these differences are smaller than the observational uncertainties and are compensated by the ability of our method to probe the large thermal parameter space which would be computationally expensive for simulations with larger dynamic range/particle numbers. \figref{fig:resolution-study-box-size}, \ref{fig:resolution-study-box-size-low-z} and \ref{fig:resolution-study-box-size-high-z} also illustrate that the statistics are converged with regards to box sizes.
 We compare the statistics from the L10N512, L20N512, L40N1024 and L80N2048 Sherwood simulations.
 The good agreement among the Sherwood models L40N512, L40N1024 and L40N2048 (Sherwood) indicates that the statistics are converged with regard to resolution/ particle mass.